 Sneak

-Moving silently and hiding in shadows are great ways to evade foes and get into places you aren’t supposed to be.
-This only allows you to remain unnoticed by others.
-It is not possible if someone is looking right at you, or you do not have anywhere to hide.
-This is a Check of POISE vs. MOTIVE, or the highest MOTIVE in a group.
-A Stealthy CONCEPT can swap in for POISE, if higher.
+Moving silently and hiding in shadows are great ways to evade foes and get into forbidden places.
+This is purely narrative until the sneaker risks being discovered; at that point this Check is called for to remain unnoticed.
+It is not possible to hide in plain sight without some form of invisibility or technological trickery.
+Sneak is a Check of POISE vs. MOTIVE, or the highest MOTIVE of a group.

 Check: POISE vs. MOTIVE